-- Law & Order and its spinoffs most often feature the "Up (or Down) the Courthouse Steps" version, and is the number one cause of Karmic Death for a perp who has otherwise escaped the long arm of the law.
+- The show and its spinoffs most often feature the "Up (or Down) the Courthouse Steps" version, and is the number one cause of Karmic Death for a perp who has otherwise escaped the long arm of the law.
 If said Perp Walk occurs before the half-hour mark, a Vigilante Execution is guaranteed.
 One exception occurs in a Season 14 episode.
-The perp doesn't get shot, but one of the detectives does
+The perp doesn't get shot, but one of the detectives does.

 - Particularly the earlier seasons, the writers seemed to be having a contest to come up with the most publicly humiliating situations a suspect could get perp walked out of: the detectives arrested a college professor mid-lecture and marched him out in front of his students, a CEO got perp walked out of a huge corporate meeting, etc.

 - And, in a season 14 episode, Amaro comes to arrest a Pedophile Priest.
 Because it's Christmas, and because one of the parishoners pleads with him, he decides to allow the priest to finish saying Mass before making the arrest.
 However, one of the priest's victims shoots him before Amaro can make the arrest, in a rare instance where the humiliating perp walk might have actually averted the Vigilante Execution.